jeokrohn/wxc_sdk/docs/method_ref.rst

         Shows Webex meeting details for a room such as the SIP address, meeting URL, toll-free and toll dial-in numbers
      - :meth:`~wxc_sdk.rooms.RoomsApi.meeting_details`
    * - api.rooms.update
-        Updates details for a room
+        Updates details for a room, by ID
      - :meth:`~wxc_sdk.rooms.RoomsApi.update`
    * - api.team_memberships.create
         Add someone to a team by Person ID or email address, optionally making them a moderator